 Hot/cold, wet and dry: Hot and sticky or hot and windy or hot and wet.
 Highland areas are beautifully cool

 Books: Some second hand book stalls, nothing too stimulating.
-Newsweek and Time can be found in Belize City
+The Economist and Time can be found in Belize City

 TV: Most bars and more expensive hotels will have American cable TV

 Food: Great food, although the cost of eating out adds up.
-It is easy to eat out of fairly well stock supermarkets to keep costs down
+It is easy to eat out of fairly well stocked supermarkets to keep costs down

 Vegetarians: Fine, lots of fish if that is okay